-iTools security-analysis#
+iTools security-analysis

-The security-analysis command loads a grid file and run a security analysis simulation, to detect security violations on pre- or post-contingencies states.
+The security-analysis command loads a grid file and runs a security analysis simulation, to detect security violations on pre- or post-contingencies states.
 At the end of the simulation, the results are printed or exported to a file.

 $> itools security-analysis --help

-usage: itools [OPTIONS] security-analysis --case-file <FILE>
+usage: itools [OPTIONS] security-analysis [--actions-file <FILE>] --case-file

-[--contingencies-file <FILE>] [--external] [--help] [-I <property=value>]
+<FILE> [--contingencies-file <FILE>] [--external] [--help] [-I

-[--import-parameters <IMPORT_PARAMETERS>] [--limit-types <LIMIT-TYPES>]
+<property=value>] [--import-parameters <IMPORT_PARAMETERS>]

-[--log-file <FILE>] [--output-file <FILE>] [--output-format <FORMAT>]
+[--log-file <FILE>] [--monitoring-file <FILE>] [--output-file <FILE>]

-[--parameters-file <FILE>] [--skip-postproc] [--with-extensions
+<FILE>] [--with-extensions <EXTENSIONS>]

 Available options are: